-Windows Registry holds all the tweaks to customize your Windows experience and deal with little nuisances that Microsoft wrongly assumes every user will love.
+Windows Registry Editor holds the capacity to customize your Windows experience and deal with little nuisances that Microsoft wrongly assumes every user will love.
 From changing the Windows design to unlocking hidden features, there are tweaks for everything.
-To help you improve your Windows 10 (and now, a little bit of your Windows 11) experience, here are a bunch of Windows registry hacks worth trying.
+To help you make your Windows even better, here are a bunch of Windows registry hacks worth trying.

 Warning: messing with the registry could corrupt your Windows.
 It is recommended that you follow the instructions precisely and don’t mess around if you don’t know what you are doing.
 Just to be safe, create a backup of your registry before making any changes.